Textiles Today

 Elisabeth Mitchell | Transcript

 It saddens me.
 Because, as I say, around the corner there, I do hand spinning… and it does sadden me that…I’m not being sentimental… but we’re losing skills.
 And I know we don’t need to know how to do hand spinning and things like that now.
 But once these people have gone, people will no longer understand how things were processed.
 Or even how to use wool or fabric.
 I mean, you’ll see up there I still do a lot of craftwork, knitting and making things, and that.
 And it saddens me that all those things will be lost.
 Two of our granddaughters,…well, all three… have learned how to knit in a fashion, and use a sewing machine and things.
 But I don’t think their children will.
-And they’ll say, ‘Well it’s just an old fashion thing.’
+And they’ll say, ‘Well it’s just an old fashioned thing.’

 Lost Mills Textile Commissions